tldr-pages/tldr/pages/windows/slmgr.vbs.md

 `slmgr /xpr`

 - [i]nstall a new Windows license [p]roduct [k]ey.
-Requires Administrator priviledges and will override your existing license:
+Requires Administrator privileges and will override the existing license:

 `slmgr /ipk {{product_key}}`

 - [a]c[t]ivate the Windows product license [o]nline.
-Requires Administrator priviledges to do so:
+Requires Administrator privileges to do so:

 `slmgr /ato`